Diocese of Renk

-In January 2010 Bishop Jeffrey Lee and three members of a media team – The Rev. Kevin Goodman of St. James Cathedral, Charlie Simokaitis of All Saints, Chicago, and Connie Wilson of All Saints, Chicago – visited the Diocese of Renk to produce a photographic and video archive of the people and ministries of the diocese.
-Their ten days in Khartoum and the Diocese of Renk included a meeting with Sudan’s primate and the former bishop of Renk, The Most Rev. Daniel Deng Bul; a joy filled service with Bishop Joseph Garang Atem at St. Matthew's Cathedral; the naming and dedication of churches in Halaga and North Pelouch; and visits to medical clinics and schools where the church is the primary social service provider for the South.
-"Our visit mattered more than probably we can appreciate," said Bishop Lee in a meeting with diocesan staff in Chicago on his return.
+In January 2010 Bishop Jeffrey Lee and three members of a media team – The Rev. Kevin Goodman of St. James Cathedral, Charlie Simokaitis and Connie Wilson, of All Saints’, Chicago – visited the Diocese of Renk to produce a photographic and video archive of the people and ministries of the diocese.
+Their ten days in Khartoum and the Diocese of Renk included a meeting with Sudan’s then-Primate and former Bishop of Renk, the Most Rev. Daniel Deng Bul; a joy-filled service with Bishop Joseph Garang Atem at St. Matthew Cathedral; the naming and dedication of churches in Halaga and North Paloch; and visits to a medical clinic and schools where the church is the primary social service provider.

-While in Sudan the team recorded three video messages on their experiences, and videographer the Rev. Kevin Goodman posted them to YouTube.
-An expanded video of the trip will be available later this year, and distributed to The Episcopal Church missions office, the Episcopal Church of Sudan and Diocese of Renk, and congregations of the Diocese of Chicago.
+While in Sudan, the team recorded three video messages of their experiences, and Kevin Goodman posted them on YouTube.
+An expanded video of the trip was distributed to The Episcopal Missions Office, the Episcopal Church of Sudan and the Diocese of Renk, and partner congregations of the Diocese of Chicago.
 Below are links and a short description of the three video messages.

 - Sudan Video One (January 10, 2010)